seanivore/non-bio-life/ai-native-code/beyond-human-readability-ai-native-code.md

 AI systems trained on vast codebases have been exposed to countless edge cases and failure modes.
 What appears as unnecessary defensive programming to experienced developers might reflect patterns the AI has observed across millions of code repositories.

 A human developer might look at extra null checks or type validations and see redundancy, while the AI system might be addressing edge cases it's seen cause failures in similar contexts across its training data.

+> Do you not want us to understand you anymore, Claude?

 ### 3. Alignment with Internal Representations